Coons says that confirming Barrett 'constitutes court-packing,' Sasse responds that's 'obviously' incorrect

 Senate Judiciary Committee member Sen. Chris Coons said on Sunday that the Senate moving to confirm President Trump's Supreme Court nominee Amy Coney Barrett "constitutes court-packing," and called the nominee's views "disqualifying."

 Coons, D-Del., made the comments during an interview with "Fox News Sunday" host Chris Wallace.
-Sen. Ben Sasse, R-Neb., will also speak with Wallace Sunday.
+Sen. Ben Sasse, R-Neb., also spoke with Wallace Sunday.

 "I'm going to be laying out the ways in which Judge Barrett's views ... are not just extreme, they're disqualifying," Coons said of Democrats' strategy for Barrett's hearings.
 "It constitutes court-packing."